Skip to content

 1. Make sure the phone/cloud phone and the computer are on the same local network;

-2. Click "Connect device" in the sidebar;
+2. Click "Add Device" in the sidebar;

 192.168.1.100:5555